Azure/azure-sdk/docs/cpp/design.md

 } // namespace azure::group::api
 {% endhighlight %}

-The definition of types must be placed in the `*_api.h` file for the module.

 {% include requirement/SHOULD id="cpp-design-naming-classstatic" %} declare all types that are only used within the same source file in an unnamed namespace.
 Such types may contain only the function name (no prefixes).
 For example:

 {% highlight cpp %}